scmrtos/scmrtos/Samples/AVR/GCC/MEGA/readme.txt

 scmRTOS        - scmRTOS Common, Extensions and AVR/GCC port files.

 Run switch.bat (in Windows) or switch.sh (in Linux) to obtain scmRTOS files.
-Add "^/branches/pre-v400" argument to switch script if pre-v400 branch still not merged with trunk.

 Run make in sample directory for project compilation.